Mission Impossible: The Quest to Prosecute ISIS for the Yazidi Genocide

 The team is perfectly aware of what they are up against.
 Though they are merely private citizens acting on their own, they are by no means average citizens.
 Luis was the first prosecutor of the International Criminal Court at The Hague and has taught at Harvard and Yale Law School.
 Kerry is a business leader in New York and an experienced activist who has worked with George Soros.
 Murad is a Yazidi who worked in Iraq with US Special Forces and is now a geologist in Texas.
 Taylor is an experienced documentary filmmaker known for his advocacy work on genocide.
 Elizabeth is a media expert focused on promoting international causes.
 They know people, they know how the system works, and they have money—Kerry’s money.
 In some ways their independence works in their favor.
 They don’t work for anyone and they don’t answer to anyone, not even each other.
 This, too, is the American way.

 And they have a couple other things working in their favor.
-We in America may have inherited the sovereign state system along with a history of imperialism and colonialism, but we also inherited Enlightenment ideals that serve as the foundation of our Constitution and Declaration of Independence, which states, We hold these Truths to be self-evident, that all Men are created equal, that they are endowed by their Creator with certain unalienable Rights.
+We in America may have inherited the sovereign state system along with a history of imperialism and colonialism, but we also have inherited Enlightenment ideals that serve as the foundation of our Constitution and Declaration of Independence, which states, We hold these Truths to be self-evident, that all Men are created equal, that they are endowed by their Creator with certain unalienable Rights.

 Though the Constitution does not compel the government to protect the rights of noncitizens, the notion that there are rights given to all people has been ensconced in America’s idea of itself from the very beginning.
 Many Americans—and people from elsewhere in the world, mainly from representative democracies with constitutions—do not like the idea that governments stand by and do nothing while innocent people are slaughtered, whether those people are citizens or not.
 In other words, vast numbers of people in America and in other countries believe in ideals that transcend individual and national self-interest.
 These citizens are better than the governments they elect to represent them.
 Often they will give money to help people in trouble around the world, and sometimes they will compel their governments to act against their own self-interest.
 In the best of times in a democracy, citizens can act as the conscience of their governments.
 This is what the team hopes will happen for the Yazidis.